 In Nicaragua two thousand National Guard volunteers are being trained at a special infantry school in Managua.

-In Nicaragua two thousand National Guard volunteers are being trained at a special infantry school in Managua.
+Background: In Nicaragua two thousand National Guard volunteers are being trained at a special infantry school in Managua.
 The school is commanded by President Anastasio Somoza's son and the training lasts for twenty weeks.

 SYNOPSIS: The school accepts volunteers from the age of fourteen, and the training is said to be very hard.
 Here the young soldiers are receiving basic training -- and learning how to cope with military discipline.